rickenberg/teams-hackathon/README.md

 4. Build Teams manifest: `gulp manifest`
 5. `gulp build`
 6. `gulp serve`
-7. Upload the manifest from `packages\...zip` to your developer tenant with app studio
+7. Upload the manifest from `package\*.zip` to your developer tenant with app studio
 8. Deploy app to a Team with app studio

 ## Microsoft Graph tour